James Gadsden: Biography

 Little is known about the life of Gadsden, especially his early life.
 It is known that he was born in Charleston, South Carolina, during 1788, and that he was grandson of the American Revolutionary War hero Christopher Gadsden, for whom the Gadsden flag was named.
 It is also known that Gadsden earned his bachelor's degree from Yale University in Connecticut, completing this degree in 1806.
 In university, he was a member of the debating and secret society, Brothers in Unity.
+One of his siblings, John Gadsden, served two terms as the Mayor of Charleston, and another sibling, Christopher Edwards Gadsden, was the fourth Episcopal Bishop of South Carolina.

 Army service

 Gadsden joined the U.S. Army in December 1812.
 He served as a commissioned officer commanded by General Andrew Jackson, who was later elected president in 1828.
+He served as secretary for Jackson-led negotiations for a treaty with the Chickasaw in 1816.

 Gadsden served Gen. Jackson both during the War of 1812 against the British Army, and, from 1816 to 1821, in protecting the southern U.S. border from raiders — Native Americans, maroons (escaped slaves and their descendants) — based in Spanish Florida.
 As part of this effort, Jackson directed Gadsden, a member of the Army Corps of Engineers, to build a fort on the Prospect Bluff site.
 Jackson subsequently named it Fort Gadsden.
 Gadsden also helped to establish Fort Brooke with George Mercer Brooke at the site of the present-day city of Tampa, Florida.
 He was appointed Adjutant General in August 1821, but this appointment was not confirmed by the Senate, causing it to expire the following year.